Powder diffraction data reduction#

 Variances (σ²):

-coordinate.
+The result has a wavelength coordinate.
 We can also plot the result:

-si_wav.hist(two_theta=128, wavelength=200).plot(norm='log', vmin=1.0e-3)
+si_wav.hist(two_theta=128, wavelength=200).plot(norm="log", vmin=1.0e-3)

 Exercise 1: convert raw data to d-spacing#